IndigoBeetle/KwyllDocs/docs/introduction/objects/sprites.md

 to the screen anywhere, in order to get a Sprite onto the screen, it must be used by an __Object__.

+## Draw Modes

+When assigned to an __Object__, the object can choose which mode to use to draw the __Sprite__ to the screen, which is best depends on the particular use case in your game.
+The optons are:

+LOAD
+: The sprite is just placed into each 8x8 cell that it touches, completely overwriting anything that might already be there in the [Tilemap](../backgrounds/tilemaps.md) or any other __Objects__.
+  This is normally only used if you know there will be no background where the object is used.
+  This is the fastes sprite rendering mode.

+OR/XOR
+: These two modes combine the pixels of the __Sprite__ with those in the background using bitwise OR and XOR operations.
+The result is that the background isn't completely wiped out in 8x8 blocks like LOAD mode, but depending on the nature of the __Sprite__ and the tiled background, can result in objects becoming difficult to see.

+MASK
+: This requires that a __Sprite__ is defined with a "Mask" layer, see the [Sprite Editor](../interface/sprite_editor.md) for details of creating mask layers.
+This mode clears a part of the background in a user defined shape before drawing the sprite pixels into that space.
+It is the most effective draw mode, resulting in well defined pixels that can be easily distinguished from the background, but is the most costly in terms of both memory use, requiring additional data for each __Sprite__, and in terms of performance.

 ## Planes

 When a __Sprite__ is drawn to the screen it is possible that there will be